rifat-simoom/hexarch/README.md

-# SuuCat : .NET sample microservices application #
+# Hexarch : .NET sample microservices application #

-SuuCat is a sample containerized application consisting of several microservices.
+Hexarch is a sample containerized application consisting of several microservices.
 Its purpose is to use microservice patterns in practice.

 Development is still in progress.